zhmcclient/zhmc-ansible-modules/docs/source/development.rst

             # PR merge to these branches triggers this workflow
             branches: [ master, stable_M.N ]

-8. Commit your changes and push them to the remote repo:
+8. Commit your changes and push the topic branch to the remote repo:

     .. code-block:: sh